-Make sure the Electronics and House and the engine battery switches are in the ON position whenever the engines are running to ensure that ALL 12-volt accessories will operate when needed.
-Current is supplied to the CO detector, the automatic float switches for the bilge pumps, stereo memory, high water bilge alarm and the sump when the Electronics and House batteries are connected, and the battery switch is OFF.
+Make sure the electronics and house and the engine battery switches are in the ON position whenever the engines are running to ensure that ALL 12-volt accessories will operate when they are needed.
+Current is supplied to the CO detector, the automatic float switches for the bilge pumps, stereo memory, high water bilge alarm and the sump when the ELECTRONICS batteries are connected and the battery switches are OFF (battery switch panel feed breakers must be ON).